nineteen-ninety-six/tube-without-translation/docs/YT_DATA_API.md

 With this API, you can:
 - Retrieve original channel name & description on (@) channel page.
-- Use it as a reliable fallback for titles & descriptions
-- Coming soon : Get all original titles & descriptions in the page in one api request.
+- Get all original titles & descriptions on the page in one api request. (making updates way faster in theory)

 **Note: Using the YouTube Data API requires you to obtain your own API key.**